Duke Pirak

 Duke A. Pirak (born c.
 1972) is a United States Air Force major general who serves as the deputy director of the Air National Guard.
 He previously served as the deputy director for politico-military affairs (Asia) of the Joint Staff.

 In March 2024, Pirak was nominated for promotion to lieutenant general and appointment as director of the Air National Guard.
 His nomination has been placed on hold, due to concerns over possible Air National Guard staffing changes, in regards to full-time positions being converted to lower-paying jobs in Alaska.
-His nomination was later returned to the president without action.
+In January 2025, the Senate returned Pirak's nomination to the president without action, but he continued to serve as acting director.
+By December 2025, the Trump administration decided not to renominate Pirak as director, and instead nominated Texas adjutant general, Major General Thomas M. Suelzer for the position.